vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 skipped strength exercises that I was supposed to do that day, but this skipping doesn't yet reach the three-day threshold needed to report in this document).

+## 2024-01-31 to 2024-02-02: skipped most exercise due to rain and wet sidewalks

+From 2024-01-31 to 2024-02-02, I skipped most exercise due to a combination of curent rain and wet sidewalks due to recent rain.
+While the rain was intermittent, and with sufficient monitoring I could have snuck a run in, it was difficult to plan around that while also getting other work done.